 Drop Shipments: What Are They and What’s New Post-Wayfair On-Demand is a 30 day online rental through the popular streaming service, Vimeo.

-Once you click Register for this Course above, you will be taken to a simple web form to complete.
+Once you click Start Drop Shipments below, you will be taken to a simple web form to complete.
 From there, you’ll be sent to Vimeo to complete your purchase and gain access to the course.

 Many different types of businesses use drop shipments and don’t realize that they may be making a huge mistake when it comes to sales tax.
 You don’t know what you don’t know!